 Russia Anti-Poaching Initiative

-MIST was launched in Lazovskii and Kedrovaya Pad Nature Reserves on the 1st of December 2010 and in Zov Tigra National Park and Sikhote-Alin Nature Reserve on the 1st August 2011.
+LEM was launched in Lazovskii and Kedrovaya Pad Nature Reserves on the 1st of December 2010 and in Zov Tigra National Park and Sikhote-Alin Nature Reserve on the 1st August 2011.
 These reserves represent core breeding habitat for Amur Tigers in the Russian Far East.